PySpark Transformations in Python Examples

 Note: as you would probably expect when using Python, RDDs can hold objects of multiple types because Python is dynamically typed.

-In some Spark Transformation in Python examples below, a CSV file is loaded.
+In some of the Spark Transformation examples in Python examples shown below, a CSV file is loaded.
 A snippet of this CSV file:

 Year,First Name,County,Sex,Count